Kush10022/SLGIPC144/week06/week06.md

    - Initialize the account balance to `$1000`.
    - Use a **while loop** controlled by a **flag variable** to display the menu until the user chooses to exit.
    - Based on user input, call the appropriate function.
-   - When the user exits, display a summary of the total number of deposits and withdrawals.
+   - When the user exits, display a summary of total balance.

 ---